Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Conclusions

 \section{Conclusions}

 HNLs are a well-motivated extension of the SM particle content, which, depending on their masses, can provide a mechanism that naturally leads to the light neutrino masses, serve as potential dark matter candidates, and offer insights into the matter-antimatter asymmetry of the universe via leptogenesis.
-In general, Majorana or Dirac HNLs can couple to the SM via active-sterile mixing ($V_{\alpha N}$) and/or EFT operator coefficients ($C_i$) generated by heavy dynamics at the high scale $\Lambda$.
-In Sec.~\ref{sec:model}, we provide a general framework for including both non-zero active-sterile mixing and $d\leq 7$ $\nu$SMEFT coefficients in the theory, requiring the consistent rotation of the coefficients to the mass basis below the EW scale.
-In this context, we analyse the production and decay of HNLs for two proposed centre of mass energies at FCC-ee, $\sqrt{s} = 91.2$~GeV ($\mathcal{L} = 100$ ab$^{-1}$) and $\sqrt{s} = 240$~GeV ($\mathcal{L} = 5$ ab$^{-1}$), and subsequent final states giving distinct mono-$\gamma$ plus $\slashed{E}$ and DV signatures.
+In general, Majorana or Dirac HNLs can couple to the SM via active-sterile mixing ($V_{\alpha N}$) and/or EFT operator WCs ($C_i$) generated by heavy dynamics at the high scale $\Lambda$.
+In this context, we analyse the production and decay of HNLs for two proposed centre-of-mass energies at FCC-ee, $\sqrt{s} = 91.2$~GeV ($\mathcal{L} = 100$ ab$^{-1}$) and $\sqrt{s} = 240$~GeV ($\mathcal{L} = 5$ ab$^{-1}$), and subsequent final states leading to distinct mono-$\gamma$ plus $\slashed{E}$ and DV signatures.
 Simple cut-based analyses are proposed to take advantage of these signatures.
 Firstly, in Sec.~\ref{sec:active_sterile_mixing}, the sensitivity of mono-$\gamma$ plus $\slashed{E}$ searches to $V_{\alpha N}$ for a single Dirac HNL ($N$) is investigated.
-In Sec.~\ref{sec:ff_monophoton}, the sensitivity of mono-$\gamma$ plus $\slashed{E}$ searches to vector, scalar and tensor four-fermion operators and effective charged- and neutral-current interactions is examined for a pair of Majorana or Dirac HNLs ($N_i$, $i = 1,2$) in the limit of vanishing $V_{\alpha N}$.
-Sensitivities to diagonal ($i=j$) and off-diagonal ($i \neq j$) couplings are studied alongside the effects of different mass splittings between the HNL pair.
+In Sec.~\ref{sec:ff_monophoton}, the sensitivity of mono-$\gamma$ plus $\slashed{E}$ searches to vector, scalar and tensor four-fermion operators and effective $W^\pm$ and $Z$ interactions is examined for a pair of Majorana or Dirac HNLs ($N_i$, $i = 1,2$) in the limit of vanishing $V_{\alpha N}$.
+Sensitivities to diagonal ($i=j$) and off-diagonal ($i \neq j$) WCs are studied alongside the effects of different mass splittings between the HNL pair.
 Finally, in Sec.~\ref{sec:displacedvertex}, the sensitivity of DV searches is analysed for the same EFT operators and particle content.

 The reach of mono-$\gamma$ plus $\slashed{E}$ searches at FCC-ee to the electron-flavour active-sterile mixing $V_{eN}$ (Fig.~\ref{fig:mixing_exclusions}) lies almost entirely within the region already excluded by existing searches.
 However, the EFT operators are generally less constrained by current data, with mono-$\gamma$ plus $\slashed{E}$ and DV searches probing unconstrained regions of the parameter space for $V_{\alpha N} = 0$.
 The impact of non-vanishing mixing ($V_{\alpha N} \neq 0$) on the projected sensitivities is discussed in Sec.~\ref{sec:EFT_results} (mono-$\gamma$ plus $\slashed{E}$ search) and Sec.~\ref{sec:DV_results} (DV search).
 In Sec.~\ref{sec:discussion}, we map the maximum reach of our proposed searches at FCC-ee to the basis of $\nu$SMEFT operators in Tables~\ref{tab:vSMEFT-operators} and~\ref{tab:vSMEFT-operators-2}, using the matching conditions in App.~\ref{app:matching}.
 The maximal sensitivities to the scale of new physics $\Lambda$, assuming one operator at a time, are summarised in Figs.~\ref{fig:two-heavy-barchart}, \ref{fig:one-light-one-heavy-barchart} and \ref{fig:two-light-barchart} for the processes $e^+e^- \rightarrow NN(\gamma)$, $\nu N (\gamma)$ and $\nu\nu (\gamma)$, respectively.